Samarkand Entry Requirements

 Alcohol

-Up to 2 liters of alcoholic beverages (wine, spirits, or beer combined)
+2 liters of any alcoholic beverages

 Tobacco